-- 38 - (b) the reference in subsection (2) to the identity of the authority becoming known, shall be construed as a reference to the identity of any of them becoming known. - (6) A work is of unknown authorship if the identity of the author is unknown or, in the case of a work of joint authorship, if the identity of none of the authors is known. - (7) The identity of an author shall be regarded as unknown if it is not possible for a person to ascertain his identity by reasonable inquiry; but if his identity is once known it shall not subsequently be regarded as unknown. - (8) This section does not apply to copyright which subsists by virtue of section 144 of this Act.
+- (b) the reference in subsection (2) of this section to the identity of the authority becoming known, shall be construed as a reference to the identity of any of them becoming known. - (6) A work is of unknown authorship if the identity of the author is unknown or, in the case of a work of joint authorship, if the identity of none of the authors is known. - (7) The identity of an author shall be regarded as unknown if it is not possible for a person to ascertain his identity by reasonable inquiry; but if his identity is once known it shall not subsequently be regarded as unknown. - (8) This section does not apply to copyright which subsists by virtue of section 144 of this Act. - 11.-(1) Copyright in a sound recording or film expires at the end of the period of fifty years from the end of the calendar year in which it was made, or where it is made available to the public before the end of that period, at the end of the period of fifty years from the end of the calendar year in which it is so made available.